Ghost goal: 1966 FIFA World Cup Final

 In England, Bahramov became known as "the Russian linesman", as Azerbaijan was part of the Soviet Union at the time.
 Bahramov also became famous in his home land: Azerbaijan's national football stadium was named after him and a statue was built.
 When England played the Azerbaijan national team in a FIFA World Cup qualifier in October 2004—in the stadium named after Bahramov—many England fans travelling to the game asked to be shown the grave of the official, who had died in 1993, so that they could place flowers on it, and before the match a ceremony honouring him was attended by Hurst and other footballing celebrities.
 In Germany, it led to the creation of the expression Wembley-Tor ("Wembley goal"), a phrase used to describe any shot that hits the crossbar, bounces on the ground and spins back into the penalty area.

 A study conducted by the engineering department at Oxford University concluded the ball did not cross the line entirely and that it was at least 6 cm away from being a goal.
+On Sky Sports in 2016, the Monday Night Football team used statistical data from Opta, plus the Sky Pad touchscreen and virtual reality from EA Sports, to re-examine England's third goal in the 1966 FIFA World Cup final.
+After conducting an analysis, the duo concluded that the entire ball had crossed the goal line, meaning this goal is legitimate.
+Jamie Carragher said, "It has gone down in history – was it over the line, was it not?
+Thankfully, today we can put that all to bed."

 There exists colour footage of Hurst's goal, taken from another angle by an amateur cameraman situated in the stands and having a view almost parallel to the English goal line.
 This film material appears to show that the ball did not cross the goal-line in full.

 Brazil v Spain at the 1986 FIFA World Cup

 On 1 June 1986, at the 52nd minute of the opening match of Group D of the 1986 FIFA World Cup, following a corner kick play repelled from the Brazilian penalty box, Míchel took control of the ball and shot from just outside the box.
-The ball hit the crossbar, bounced past the goal line and back out.
+The ball hit the crossbar, bounced 20 cm (7.8 inches) past the goal line and back out.
 Referee Chris Bambridge did not award the goal, despite protests from the Spanish players.
 Spain went on to lose the match 1–0.